 Parker’s team created an app that showcases many of the high-impact stories that come out of Extension research, teaching and programs.
 It’s often used to share those stories with local government, state representatives, the governor and others.
 The app has videos of the stories, links back to the original research or project and more.
 “We can email that story off to somebody who wants it right from the app,” she continued.
 “This has been been really helpful in promoting Extension programs and services in the community.”

-The post Leveraging Digital Measures for Measuring Impact with Purdue University appeared first on Watermark.
+The post Leveraging Faculty Success (formerly Digital Measures) for Measuring Impact with Purdue University appeared first on Watermark.